Azure-Samples/ms-identity-docs-code-swift/src/msalexample-ios-macos/README.md

 // 'Application (client) ID' of app registration in the Microsoft Entra admin center - this value is a GUID private static let kClientId = "Enter_the_Application_Id_Here"

-// 'Tenant ID' of your Microsoft Entra ID instance - this value is a GUID private static let kTenantId = "Enter_the_Tenant_ID_Here"
+// 'Tenant ID' of your Microsoft Entra instance - this value is a GUID private static let kTenantId = "Enter_the_Tenant_ID_Here"
 ```